-The following table describes the fees and expenses that you may pay if you buy and hold shares of the Fund.
+The following table describes the fees and expenses that you may pay if you buy, hold, and sell shares of the Fund.
+You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the table and Example below.